Mohamad-Rida-Chouman/LiCess-website/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> An AI-Powered, Bioinformatics tool for predicting S-Nitrosylation (SNO) sites in proteins, helping in processes including - but not limited to -  the drug design, protein understanding...
+> An AI-Powered, Bioinformatics tool for predicting S-Nitrosylation (SNO) sites in proteins, helping in processes including - but not limited to - drug design, protein understanding...
 >
 > LiCess aims to provide a user-friendly experience for researchers interested in SNO-related studies and researches.
 It predicts the site of SNO in proteins using real-life data.

 ### User Stories

 - As a user, I want to share my results on the website so that others can benefit from and compare my results.
 - As a user, I want to upload my data to the server so that the model tests it.
 - As a user, I want to download my results so that I can have them offline.
 - As a user, I want to upload my data to the server so that the model tests it.
 - As a user, I want to register to an account so that I can save my runs.
 - As a user, I want to login to an account so that I can check my runs’ history.
   <br><br>

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>